bonham/gpx_track_neighborhood/README.md

 * Install psycopg2 python library for postgres access
 * Install gpsbabel from https://www.gpsbabel.org/
 * Install GDAL from http://www.gdal.org/ ( You need ogr2ogr command line tool )

+Apart from this we use the javascript map library from https://openlayers.org/. ( You don't need to install those )